-Create chatbots to do the heavy-lifting of answering simple, repetitive queries while you focus on the thing that really matters: personalised customer service.
+Create chatbots to do the heavy lifting of answering simple, repetitive queries while you focus on the thing that really matters: personalised customer service.

 If the COVID-19 pandemic has taught us anything, it’s that we can all function effectively in a remote setting, provided the technology is there to support us.
-Gen Z are keen to take advantage of remote working, evidenced by 75% saying they’d prefer a hybrid or remote working pattern in Deloitte’s Global 2022 Gen Z and Millennial Survey.
+Gen Z is keen to take advantage of remote working, evidenced by 75% saying they’d prefer a hybrid or remote working pattern in Deloitte’s Global 2022 Gen Z and Millennial Survey.
 That’s another reason that putting labour-saving, cutting-edge technology in place is a great way to attract a more mobile Gen Z workforce.

-An AI future
+An AI Future

 With AI technology becoming ever more sophisticated, the thrust of workplace conversations is often ‘who will technology replace next’.
 In reality, it’s less about replacing and more about removing some of the more binary, robotic elements of workers’ day-to-day duties.
 Gen Z don’t see technologies like AI as a threat, more a tool to be used to improve their ability to perform at work, and it’s a view we wholeheartedly share.
 If technology can help us to work more efficiently, improved work-life balance is a hugely desirable by-product.

-2026 and beyond
+2026 and Beyond